 See Marshall's Beach for tips on visiting and how to get there.

 Another San Francisco beach located near an old fort.
 Fort Funston is my favorite, a rugged beach with crashing surf at the bottom of 200 foot cliffs, just south of Ocean Beach.
 Very popular with dogs, as well.
 When the winds are blowing, you'll see hang gliders soaring from the cliff tops.

-Just inside the Golden Gate, Chrissy Field has a wide, sandy beach with a pretty view of the bridge and Alcatraz.
-It's a short, 10 minute walk from Fisherman's Wharf.
-Of the San Francisco beaches, this one's the most popular with windsurfers.
+Just inside the Golden Gate, Crissy Field has a wide, sandy beach with a pretty view of the bridge and Alcatraz.
+It's a short, 10-minute walk from Fisherman's Wharf.
+Of all the San Francisco beaches, this one's the most popular with windsurfers.